-Everyone wants to see the Coliseum and the Statue of David and it’s difficult to avoid the crowds in those places but the beauty of Italy is that there’s an infinite amount of things to see.
-If you’re interested in Ancient Rome for example you’re almost better off taking the 20-minute train ride to Ostia Antica or walking along the Via Appia then filing methodically through the Forum.
-There are plenty of well-preserved sites and under visited museums that are nearly empty and allow travelers to experience Italy without elbowing through tourists.
+Everyone wants to see the Colosseum and the Statue of David, and it’s difficult to avoid the crowds in those places, but the beauty of Italy is that there’s an infinite amount of things to see.
+If you’re interested in Ancient Rome, for example, you’re almost better off taking the 20-minute train ride to Ostia Antica or walking along the Via Appia than filing methodically through the Forum.
+There are plenty of well-preserved sites and under-visited museums that are nearly empty and allow travellers to experience Italy without elbowing through tourists.

 You are married to an Italian wife, how different is Italian food culture to American and how important is food in Italian family and tradition?

 Let’s put it this way, on our first date I prepared pasta with asparagus sauce using Campbell’s soup.
 I don’t do that anymore.
 I use fresh vegetables that I buy from a daily outdoor market near my house.

 My kids have a higher food culture than I ever had (and my mother is French).
 When I suggest we go for fast food, they usually balk, and if dinner doesn’t include at least two courses they complain.
 I think Italians (and Europeans in general) value food quality more than people in the United States.